wencruz/ModuleManager/Module-Manager-Syntax.md

 This will add an extra value called node_stack_atend at the end of the list, another value node_stack_atstart at the start, and insert a new module first in the list.

 Obviously wildcards, * indexes, and other stuff isn't available.
 Just the value or node name.
+If you do put in a wildcard it will end up in the output verbatim.

 ### Edit  - @